UPDATED: 8 JANUARY 2018

 - Legoland has its own hotel at the Windsor site.
 With unique themed suites such as the Kingdom Room and Friends Room, all with their own graphics and furnishings, it’s pretty special.
 There’s a swimming pool, children’s entertainment and other LEGO amusements.
 It’s not cheap compared to other options: a one night stay for a family of four, which includes breakfast and theme park tickets, cost from £366 to £420 when we searched.

-- Alternatively look into the numerous deals offered at nearby hotels via Legoland Holidays, the official hotel partner site, or Play And Stay which is owned by the same firm.
+- Alternatively look into the numerous deals offered at nearby hotels via Legoland Holidays, the official hotel partner site.
 You’ll be quoted a combined ticket + accommodation + breakfast price, but make sure you check distance from Legoland as some hotels offered are as far as 25 miles away.
 We found a weekday deal at The Grange Hotel, Bracknell (8 miles away) for £175 for a family of four.
 Given the admission price, that represents very good value with a room and breakfast for four costing under £30.
 Plus it includes a bonus day at Legoland.

 - Also check the likes of SuperBreak who put together their own packages.
 Staying 4 miles away at Travelodge Slough on the same weekday as above would cost £148 for a family of four, with tickets, but without breakfast or a bonus day.
 That’s the same price as entry to Legoland!